 For any Seaforth FC player sent off a report will need to be sent to the MWFA.
 The club will assist with the preparation of any reports and will submit them on your behalf to the MWFA.

 YELLOW CARDS (CAUTION)

-If a player is issued with a Yellow Card this should be recorded by the referee on the Electronic Match Sheet system.
+If a player is issued with a Yellow Card this should be recorded by the referee on the Digital Match Sheet system.
 No further action is necessary.

-If you don’t record your protest or dispute in the EMS at the correct time it makes it very difficult for it to be raised later on with the MWFA.
+If you don’t record your protest or dispute in the DMS at the correct time it makes it very difficult for it to be raised later on with the MWFA.